cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 Clean up the applications menu
 ------------------------------

-The 'tools/' directory features the 'cleanmenu' utility, a small Bash script to clean up various desktop menu entries and make them Joe-Sixpack-friendly.
+The 'desktop-kde-14.0-32bit/tools/' directory features the 'cleanmenu' utility, a small Bash script to clean up various desktop menu entries and make them Joe-Sixpack-friendly.
 Run this utility:

-  # cd tools/
+  # cd desktop-kde-14.0-32bit/tools/
   # ./cleanmenu

   /!\ The script replaces many '*.desktop' files in '/usr/share/applications' and similar locations by some custom-made menu entry files.
 For now, they're only localized in english, french and german, so you may not want to run the script if you use another language.

+  /!\ Again, the script in desktop-kde-14.0-64bit/tools is really just a symlink to its 32-bit counterpart.

 Finishing up